 - conduct amounting to an attempt to commit a battery, i.e., actus reus sufficient to prove defendant intended to apply force to another, [Note: Since this is an attempt, the law applicable to the definition of attempt must be applied.
 A conditonal threat to apply force, e.g., "Shut up, lady, or I'll shoot you." is deemed sufficient, even though the defendant is indicating that he will not commit the forceful battery if the victim complies with his demands. ]

-- (in a minority of jurisdictions) with a present ability to commit the battery, thus making physical impossibility a bar to conviction for the attempt unless the jurisdiction construes present ability broadly enough to include "apparent ability" as well as "actual ability."
-[Note: Common law did not require present ability to succeed in the attempt to batter.
-In a majority of jurisdictions, it would be an attempted battery to point a gun at a person and pull the trigger, even though, unbeknownst to D, the gun was unloaded.
+- (in some, probably a minority, jurisdictions) with a present ability to commit the battery, thus making physical impossibility a bar to conviction for the attempt unless the jurisdiction construes present ability broadly enough to include "apparent present ability" as well as "actual present ability."
+[Note: In a majority of jurisdictions today, it would probably be an attempted battery assault to point a gun at a person and pull the trigger, even though, unbeknownst to D, the gun was unloaded.

-- and the victim need not be aware of the threat.
+- and the victim need not be aware of the attempted violence.

 When a person (D) has tried unsuccessfully to commit a battery upon a victim (V) without V being aware of the attempt, the position of the common law is that: (1) V has suffered no harm or injury and thus is not entitled to compensation under a tort theory, but (2) D has done an act sufficiently antisocial in its nature as to warrant the imposition of a criminal penalty upon him, but not a civil or tortious assault.

-- intentionally placing a person in reasonable apprehension or fear of immediate bodily harm,
+- the defendant must act with intent to place a person in reasonable apprehension or fear of immediate (imminent) bodily harm,

 - the defendant's conduct must be of a type likely to induce apprehension or fear of immediate bodily harm in a reasonable person.
-[Mere words are not enough to establish such fear, but words and conduct certainly can be.]
+[Mere words are typically not enough to establish such apprehension or fear, but words and conduct certainly can be.]

 In some states, the early common law rule of assault being only an attempted battery has been frozen by statutory definition as the only type of criminal assault.
-In other jurisdictions the definition of criminal assault has expanded to include the reasonable apprehension of harm type of assault.
-Remember, for the reasonable apprehension of harm type of criminal assault, the victim must apprehend the harm; also, the threat of harm must be of immediate battery, not a threat of what appears to be future harm.
+With attempted battery assault, it matters not that the vicitm apprehend the attempted violence.
+In many jurisdictions the definition of criminal assault has expanded to include the reasonable apprehension of harm type of assault, i.e., frightening assault.
+Remember, for the reasonable apprehension of harm type of criminal assault, in some jurisdictions, the victim must apprehend the harm; also, the threat of harm must be of immediate battery, not a threat of what appears to be future harm.
 [Note: An interesting policy question is whether the threat of psychological rather than physical harm should qualify as bodily harm.]

 HYPOTHETICAL RE ASSAULT: